Welcome to today's edition of the Rush 24-7 podcast.

 Well, I don't know how it happened, but I bet you people selling houses would love to find one.

-I'll bet you people selling houses that love to find just one person who thinks that the economy is at its highest in over two years.
+I'll bet you people selling houses would love to find just one person who thinks that the economy is at its highest in over two years.

-We're facing perhaps a double dip in home values in the housing market, a double dip.
+We're facing perhaps a double dip in home values in the housing market.

-One likely reason for the changes the public's growing optimism about the economy.
+One likely reason for the change is the public's growing optimism about the economy.

 How do you get such two completely different views of the country?